8erberg/NeuroAI_Trainee_Resources/README.md

+## Data on survey

-The survey questions and other information are provided in [Survey Questions](https://github.com/8erberg/NeuroAI_Trainee_Resources/blob/main/NeuroAI_trainees_Survey_overview.pdf)
+The survey questions and other information are provided in [Survey Questions](https://github.com/8erberg/NeuroAI_Trainee_Resources/blob/main/NeuroAI_trainees_Survey_overview.pdf).

 Analysis of survey responses is provided in Figure 2 of the manuscript.
-A further overview of the individual responses is provided in [Figure S1: Overview of survey responses](https://github.com/8erberg/NeuroAI_Trainee_Resources/blob/main/Figure_S1_Overview_of_responses.png)
+A further overview of the individual responses is provided in [Figure S1: Overview of survey responses](https://github.com/8erberg/NeuroAI_Trainee_Resources/blob/main/Figure_S1_Overview_of_responses.png).

-Data will be provided here upon publication of the manuscript.
+The data resulting from the survey are provided in [NeuroAI_survey_data.csv](https://github.com/8erberg/NeuroAI_Trainee_Resources/blob/main/NeuroAI_survey_data.csv).